Abu Dhabi is the United Arab Emirates (UAE) capital and is known for its cultural attractions and family getaways.

 The Ras Al Khaimah is a must-visit destination for the perfect combination of relaxation and adventure.

 Abu Dhabi was just a passing place for tribal Bedouins.
 It was in 1761 that the Bani Yas tribe settled in Abu Dhabi around the Liwa Oasis.

-With the pearl trade that was established in the 19th century, there was a boom in economic growth.
+With the pearl trade established in the 19th century, there was a boom in economic growth.

 In 1892, Britain signed an agreement to serve as the protectorate.
-It was in the 1950s that oil was discovered; the first oil shipment left Abu Dhabi in 1962.
+In the 1950s, oil was discovered; the first oil shipment left Abu Dhabi in 1962.

 After the UK withdrew from the protectorate role, six Emirati groups joined hands to bring about the Federation, and Abu Dhabi was made the capital in 1971.